ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

     file: ./secrets/postgres_user
 ```

 Create a `secrets` folder in the project root.
-Add the following secret files:
+Add the following secret files.

 ```
 └── secrets